Skip to main content

 Important Information For BS+MBA Students

-Upon completion of the College of Management foundation courses and admission into the BS+MBA program, students should take MGMT 600 prior to taking any MBA courses.
+Upon completion of the College of Business and Management foundation courses and admission into the BS+MBA program, students should take MGMT 600 prior to taking any MBA courses.

 Students should complete the four classes (sixteen credits) of overlapping coursework prior to registering for MGMT 499, which should be taken in the final semester of the B.S.